MolecularCartography/OptimusViewer/README.md

 ## Quick start guide

-Go to `Downloads` directory in this repository and download a ZIP archive with the application according to your OS.
+Go to the [Releases](https://github.com/MolecularCartography/OptimusViewer/releases) section of this repository and download a ZIP archive with the application according to your OS.
 Unzip the archive and launch `OptimusViewer` executable file.

 *OS X users*: you might have a problem with running the application as it is not distributed via Mac App Store.
 Follow [this instruction by Apple](https://support.apple.com/kb/PH18657?locale=en_US) to make an exception for OptimusViewer.